John Hufnagel

-John Coleman Hufnagel (born September 13, 1951) is an American special advisor for the Calgary Stampeders of the Canadian Football League (CFL).
-He has previously served as the Stampeders' President, General Manager, Head Coach, and Offensive Coordinator.
+John Coleman Hufnagel (born September 13, 1951) is an American special advisor for the Toronto Argonauts of the Canadian Football League (CFL).
+He has previously served as the Calgary Stampeders' president, general manager, head coach, and offensive coordinator.
 He played quarterback for fifteen professional seasons in the CFL and National Football League (NFL).
 Prior to his hiring to the Stampeders on December 3, 2007, he was the offensive coordinator of the New York Giants of the NFL.

 Playing career

 Hufnagel was an All-American at Penn State University in 1972, where he was the starting quarterback for three seasons (1970–1972) with a 26–3 record under head coach Joe Paterno.
 As a junior, he was instrumental in the Nittany Lions' 30–6 Cotton Bowl victory in Dallas over the University of Texas.
 He led a backfield which included Franco Harris and Lydell Mitchell and Penn State finished 11–1, fifth in the final AP poll.

 In 1972, Hufnagel became the first Nittany Lion quarterback to pass for more than 2,000 yards in a season.
 His 2,039 passing yards set Penn State's single-season record for passing yards (since broken) and he remains among the top 10 in most major career passing categories.
 He finished sixth in the Heisman Trophy voting that year, won by Johnny Rodgers of Nebraska, (and won the following year by Penn State running back John Cappelletti).
 Hufnagel's final game as a collegian was the Sugar Bowl in New Orleans, a 14–0 shutout loss to the University of Oklahoma on New Year's Eve.
 Without Cappelletti due to the flu, the Penn State running game was weak and the Sooner defense dominated the game.

 A 14th-round selection (348th overall) of the Denver Broncos in the 1973 NFL draft, Hufnagel spent three seasons with the Broncos, then twelve more in the Canadian Football League with the Calgary Stampeders (1976–1979), Saskatchewan Roughriders (1980–1983, 1987), and Winnipeg Blue Bombers (1984–1986).